Why are we so excited?

 Bald Mountain Air invests

 in safety.
 Always.

-Bald Mountain Air Service has been an accident free air carrier since its inception in 1993.
+Bald Mountain Air Service's Bear Viewing has been accident free since its inception in 1993.
 This is a tremendous accomplishment due to our experience, maintenance and aircraft.

 We use our vast expertise in flying bush Alaska for over 40 years on each and every flight.
 We are dedicated and we are safe.
 Aviation in Alaska is steeped in history and historic Alaskan bush pilots took huge risks.
 That was the old days, not today.